 You may fill your long-term prescription through the Caremark mail order prescription program.
-You will receive order forms and information on how to use the mail order prescription program with your Plan ID card.
+You will receive order forms and information on how to use the mail order prescription program from Caremark.
 To order your prescription by mail: 1) complete the Caremark order form; 2) enclose your prescription(s) and copayment(s); 3) mail your order to Caremark, P O Box 659572, San Antonio, TX 78256-9572; and 4) allow approximately two weeks for delivery.
 You will receive order forms for refills and future prescription orders each time you use the mail order program.
-You can also order refills from the mail order program by telephone toll-free at 1-800/344-8075 or on the Internet at www.rxrequest.com.
+You can also order refills from the mail order program by telephone toll-free at 1-888-232-8482 or on the Internet at www.Caremark.com.